microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-event-hubs.md

 <!-- Start of "Use the Azure portal" tab-->
 # [Use the Azure portal with SAS](#tab/change-notifications-eventhubs-azure-portal)

-This section demonstrates how to set up Azure Event Hubs authentication using Shared Access Signatures (SAS) through the Azure portal.
+This section demonstrates how to set up Azure Event Hubs authentication using shared access signatures (SAS) through the Azure portal.

 > [!IMPORTANT]
 > Authenticating Event Hubs by using shared access signatures (SAS) will be deprecated in the future.
 We recommend using Microsoft Entra ID role-based access control (RBAC) instead.
 Follow the [guidance to migrate to RBAC](#migrate-an-event-hub-authentication-to-microsoft-entra-id-rbac).